davegreenwood/multi-video-trim/README.md

 Trim multiple video files using cross correlation on the audio tracks to calculate the lag.
 From the detected start times - use FFMPEG to trim the videos.

+The script also probes the video for duration - and finishes them at the same time, the end result are videos that are aligned start to finish.

 Developed for a particular purpose, but fundamentally should be useful for trimming and aligning multiple videos that have been shot gen-locked with sync sound.